China-India Deadlock: Boeing F/A-18 Super Hornet Joins Tender For A New Jet For The Indian Air Force

 India has been producing aircraft for decades and had been attempting to find a direct replacement for the MiG-21 in the form of the Tejas program.
 This small fighter jet was proposed 35 years ago and has yet to materialize into an actual combat-capable fighter, as discussed in Poder Aereo.

-New Delhi has made the commitment to acquire 123 units of the current model, and 200 additional ones if they meet the new requirements.
+New Delhi has committed to acquire 123 units of the current model, and 200 additional ones if they meet the new requirements.
 However, even if the Tejas Mark III does enter production, it will only become operational during the next decade.

 Even though the production of small fighter jets is facing such daunting issues, India still envisions the creation of a domestic fifth-generation stealth fighter.
 The Drive reports that not only will the new bids for the renewed jet tender be offered by mid-April, but they may imply the cooperation in the development of technologies for an Indian stealth fighter.